xinwenfu/platformio-espidf-aws-iot/README.md

      - Click the created certificate and attach the created policy

 ## Change device certificate and key file within VS code
-When the project is loaded into VS Code, there are three files under src->certs
+When the project is loaded into VS Code, there are three files under the folder *src*->*certs*.
 1. aws-root-ca.pem.
-No need to change
+No need to change.
+The AWS root ca certificate can also be downloaded when the AWS IoT creates the certificate and private key for the thing.
 2. certificate.pem.crt.
-Replace its content with the content of downloaded *Device certificate*
+Click it and replace its content with the content of downloaded *Device certificate*
 3. private.pem.key.
-Replace its content with the content of downloaded *Private key file*
+Click it and replace its content with the content of downloaded *Private key file*

 ## Build, upload and serial monitor
 Now build the project, and upload the firmware into ESP32.
 Use serial monitor to monitor the output from ESP32.